-However, you should note that a dog/cat joint playtime is not a suitable replacement for exercise.
+However, you should note that a dog and cat joint playtime is not a suitable replacement for exercise.
 For best results, your Husky will need at least 2 hours of physical and mental activity daily.

-If you need a joint playtime suggestion, try playing fetch with something your dog and cat will both enjoy playing with – a roll of wool or a squeaky toy are both good ideas.
+If you need a joint playtime suggestion, try playing fetch with something your dog and cat will both enjoy playing with.
+For example, a roll of wool or a squeaky toy are both great.
 The Husky will treat the toy as something to be fetched, while the cat will treat it as a toy to paw at.

-The exact amount of food you feed your Husky depends on their size and age.
-However, the typical recommended amount is two cups of dry food per day.
-If your Husky is getting less than this, it will start looking
+The exact amount of food you need to feed your Husky depends on their size and age.
+However, the recommended amount is roughly two cups of dry food per day.
+If your Husky is getting less than this, he may start to look elsewhere.

 Another feeding note: you should always feed cats and dogs separately.
 Both instinctively protect their food.
 If you feed them together, they may fight while they eat.